Wondering how to get your child to clean his room? Here are a few tips Supernanny forgot, at least in this one episode.

 In that scene, the mom repeatedly asked her child to clean up his toys.
 In a video shot of the floor, it looked as if every toy he owned covered it.
 Most moms can identify with that: Lego® blocks, mixed with action figures, mixed with who-knows-what.
 Aaack!

 When the boy didn’t comply, Mom became enraged.
 Yelling and spanking didn’t work.
 Supernanny Jo’s suggestions, including the infamous Time Out (until the boy agreed to pick up his toys), plus anger management for Mom, helped some.
 Indeed, Mom had to handle her anger differently.
-And I’m all for time-outs, although effectiveness varies according to personalities (I’ll address that in my next post!).
+(See Kathy Collard Miller for inspiration for Christian moms with anger issues.)
+And I’m all for time-outs, although effectiveness varies according to personalities.

 Yet critically missing from Supernanny’s advice were tips on how to prevent the problem in the first place.